Swing into Gibbon Crossing – where world-class animal welfare meets world-class wonder!

-This immersive new area cleverly uses our vertical space to provide a large habitat for them to do what they do best, swing and sing.
-Overhead rope pathways allow the gibbons to swing further than ever before, expanding their territory and choice as they pass over visitors walking below.
+This immersive new area cleverly uses our vertical space to provide a larger habitat for them to do what they do best, swing and sing.
+Overhead rope pathways allow the gibbons to travel further than ever before, expanding their territory and choice as they pass over visitors walking below.

 Meet the gibbons